-Book II begins the rise of the war chronologically.
-The thirty years peace ends when Thebes (allied with the Peloponnesians) attacks Plataea (allied with Athens) and the Thebans surrender.
-Both cities are loctaed borth of Athens in Boetia.
-Plataea executes its 180 vaptured prisoners in the country before Athenian emissaries could arrive to instruct them … Continue reading The Peloponnesian War, Book II: Proxy Wars and Pericles’s Funeral Oration
+Book II of edition of Thucydides’s History of the Peloponnesian War examines the true origin of the war.
+The thirty year peace between Athens and Sparta ends when Thebes (allied with the Peloponnesus) attacks Plataea (allied with Athens) and the Thebans surrender.
+Both cities are located north of Athens in Boetia.
+Plataea executes its 180 captured … Continue reading The Peloponnesian War, Book II: Proxy Wars and Pericles’s Funeral Oration

 Aeschylus's Seven Against Thebes is an odd, archaic play.
-The bulk of the play is a long reflection and recital of the blazonry on a champion's shield, during the backdrop of the impending duel between Oedipus's two sons, Polynices and Eteocles, with Eteocles playing the main role.
+The bulk of the play is a long reflection and recital of the blazonry on a champion's shield, during the backdrop of an impending duel between Oedipus's two sons, Polynices and Eteocles -with Eteocles playing the main role.
 As David Grene (the play's translator) notes, the … Continue reading The Seven Against Thebes and The Phoenician Women Considered

 While many other Greek tragedies tend to reiterate already established myths and customs, Euripides's Orestes appears to be entirely his own invention.
 Chronologically, the plot of the play takes place after the events contained in Aeschylus's Libation Bearers.
 It was first performed in 408 BC, near the close of the Peloponnesian War.
 In Orestes, Electra recounts the story … Continue reading The Failure of Orestes

 Not to be confused with Aeschylus's The Suppliants, a story of the founding of Argos, Euripides's The Suppliants (or also called The Suppliant Women) tells the story of the grieving women of Argos.
 Their sons have died in battle against Creon of Thebes, but he has denied their proper burial rights leaving their bodies to rot in the … Continue reading Thoughts on The Suppliants